pythonanywhere/help_pages/articles/UsingANewDomainForExistingWebApp.md

 -->

-If you have a free account on PythonAnywhere, you can run a website at the domain *yourusername*`.pythonanywhere.com`.
+If you have a free account on PythonAnywhere, you can run a website at the domain *yourusername*`.pythonanywhere.com`, if your account is hosted on our US system, or at *yourusername*`.eu.pythonanywhere.com`, if you're hosted on our EU system.
 But if you have a paid account, you can run the site on any domain that you own.

 If you already have a web application up and running on PythonAnywhere and you